Acting President of the United States

-Presidential succession is referred to multiple times in the U.S. ConstitutionArticle II, Section 1, Clause 6, as well as the Twentieth Amendment and Twenty-fifth Amendment.
-The vice president is the only officeholder named in the Constitution as a presidential successor.
+Presidential succession is referred to multiple times in the U.S. Constitution: Article II, Section 1, Clause 6, the Twentieth Amendment, and the Twenty-fifth Amendment.
+The vice president is the only officeholder explicitly named in the Constitution as a presidential successor.
 The Article II succession clause authorizes Congress to designate which federal officeholders would accede to the presidency if the vice president were unable to do so, a situation which has never occurred.
 The current Presidential Succession Act was adopted in 1947 and last revised in 2006.
 The order of succession is as follows: the vice president, the speaker of the House of Representatives, the president pro tempore of the Senate, and then the eligible heads of the federal executive departments who form the president's Cabinet in the order of creation of the department, beginning with the secretary of state.

-If the president dies, resigns, or is removed from office, the vice president automatically becomes president.
-Likewise, were a president-elect to die during the transition period, or decline to serve, the vice president-elect would become president on Inauguration Day.
-A vice president can also become the acting president if the president becomes incapacitated; should the presidency and vice presidency both become vacant, the statutory successor called upon would not become president but would only be acting as president.
-To date, three vice presidents—George H. W. Bush (once), Dick Cheney (twice) and Kamala Harris (once)—have served as acting president.
-No one lower in the presidential line of succession has so acted.
+The vice president immediately assumes the presidency in the event of the death, resignation, or removal of the president from office.
+Similarly, if a president-elect were to die during the transition period or decline to serve, the vice president-elect would become president on Inauguration Day.
+A vice president may also serve as acting president if the president becomes incapacitated.
+If both the presidency and vice presidency were to become vacant, the statutory successor would act as president but would not formally assume the office.
+To date, three vice presidents have briefly served as acting president without assuming the office of President.